elenaspb2019/ClickHouse/docs/en/query_language/agg_functions/reference.md

 medianDeterministic(x, determinator);
 ```

-Alias: `quantileDeterministic`.

-Median is an alias of `quantileDeterministiquantile` function with an argument of 0.5 (50%).
+MedianDeterministic is an alias of [quantileDeterministiquantile(0.5)(x)](#agg_function-quantiledeterministic)

 **Parameters**

-- `x` — numeric data types, Date and DateTime.
+- `x` — Number.
+Expression resulting in numeric [data types](./data_types), [Date](./data_types/date) and [DateTime](./data_types/datetime).
-- `determinator` — this is a number whose hash is used instead of a random number generator in the reservoir sampling algorithm.
+- `determinator` — Number whose hash is used instead of a random number generator in the reservoir sampling algorithm.
 For the function to work correctly, the same determinator value should not occur too often.
 For the determinator, you can use an event ID, user ID, and so on.
 Using integer (0 or greater).
+Function is deterministic due to usage of hash of passed number - the "determinator" - in the algorithm.
+The same determinator value should not occur too often.

 **Returned value**

 The middle value will be returned from the set with an odd number of values.
 For the set with an even number of values arithmetic mean of two middle values will be returned without rounding.

-Type: Float64, UInt64 and Int64 for numeric, Date and DateTime respectfully for corresponding data types.
+Type: The same data type as the type of the input data.

 **Example**